 What type of performance review are you preparing for?

 A performance appraisal is any 1:1 meeting between you and your employee that’s focussed on their performance.
-That can be a classic performance review, a 1:1 catch-up, a quarterly review, or an ad-hoc sit down.
+That can be a classic performance review, a 1:1 catch-up, a quarterly goal-setting review, or an ad-hoc sit down.
 When run well, performance reviews tell managers how they can support their direct reports to succeed.
 And they encourage employees to drive their own progress and ask for help when they need it.

-There are 9 types of performance conversations, but here's the most 5 common:
+There are 9 types of performance conversations, but here are the 5 most common:

 Monthly 1:1 conversations are a time to reflect on high level feedback themes, rathe than the detail.
 Goals can be aligned or re-aligned.
 And personal and professional development is discussed.

 Quarterly goal-setting conversations are big-picture focused.
 They may be a team meeting with individual actions to set OKRs afterwards.
 Either way, these meetings are to agree how you will align your contribution to team and business success.